luau-lang/site/_pages/library.md

 If the bytes that are accessed by the read or write are outside the corresponding buffer memory, an error is thrown.

-Offsets should be positive integer numbers and the value starts at 0.
+Offsets should be integer numbers and the value starts at 0.

 If 'sourceOffset' is nil or is omitted, it defaults to 0.